 Starting a Florida LLC combines powerful liability protection with one of the nation's most business-friendly tax environments.
-With no state income tax on individuals, your LLC's profits flow directly to your personal return without additional state-level taxation.
+With no state income tax on individuals, a protection enshrined in Florida's Constitution under Article VII, § 5, your LLC's profits flow directly to your personal return without additional state-level taxation.
 Formation costs just $125 through Florida's Division of Corporations, making it an attractive option for entrepreneurs and established businesses alike.

 However, Florida's ongoing compliance requirements demand attention to detail.
 Maintaining a registered agent, filing annual reports by May 1, and tracking various deadlines are essential for preserving your LLC's good standing and liability protection.